Spanish Dance Society ®

-Celebrating more than 50 years of the creation of a syllabus with a unique examination method in the world of teaching Spanish Dance.
+Celebrating more than 50 years of the creation of a Programme of Study with a unique examination method in the world of teaching Spanish Dance.

 The creators have been honoured with medals by King Juan Carlos I and King Felipe VI.

-In England it was given OFQUAL Government Recognition under the auspices of the impressive Awarding Body, Trinity.
+In England it was originally given OFQUAL Government Recognition under the auspices of the impressive Awarding Body, Trinity.
 Now it is offered by the dance specialist Graded Qualifications Alliance (GQAL.)

-The Syllabus encompasses all the richness of Spain’s culture.
+The Programmes of Study encompass all the richness of Spain’s culture.
 Such variety is found nowhere else in the world except in the cultural regions of Spain, and is still prevalent uniquely after thousands of years of integrating many different customs and folklore, exhibiting rare unique musical instruments, differing footwear and folk costumes pertaining to individual regions, all influencing the vast variety of dance techniques and styles.

 The SDS offers all this, tailored into examinations suited to age and ability.
-There is a choice of two types of examinations, both comprising Junior graded examinations from Primary to a Senior vocational syllabus, ending in two teachers’ examinations of “Instructor de Baile” and a final “Profesor de Baile”.
+There is a choice of two types of examinations, both comprising Junior graded examinations from Primary to a Senior vocational programme of study, ending in two teachers’ examinations of “Instructor de Baile” and a final “Profesor de Baile”.